sqlcipher/openssl-xcode/README.markdown

 1. Download the OpenSSL source code directly from http://www.openssl.org/source/
 2. Clone the openssl-xcode git repo to make a local copy
+3. Either:
-3. Put the downloaded OpenSSL source tar.gz into the same folder as openssl.xcodeproj.
+   a.
+Put the downloaded OpenSSL source tar.gz into the same folder
+      as openssl.xcodeproj.
-   The extracted OpenSSL distribution can also be placed in a folder called 'openssl' within the same folder as openssl.xcodeproj, or just extracted within the same folder as openssl.xcodeproj.
+   b.
+Place an extracted OpenSSL distribution in a folder called 'openssl'
+      within the same folder as openssl.xcodeproj
+   c.
+Extracted the OpenSSL distribution directly into the same folder
+      as openssl.xcodeproj.
+   d.
+Setup a source tree definition in XCode for OPENSSL_SRC pointing the
+      folder containing openssl source code

 Then, either open openssl.xcodeproj in XCode and initiate a build, or integrate it within another project: